krishnagopika/Pretraining/001-Programming-Concepts.md

 ## Compiler

-In our scenario, our programmer who has the knowledge of creating a website using a programming language, creates a program in an environment which includes a compiler.
+In our scenario, our programmer who has the knowledge of creating a program in an environment which includes a compiler.
 It's the compiler's job to convert a human readable code to machine readable code for the computer to run the program.

 ![Compiler](images/compiler.png)

-In this story, A compiler is a program that takes the source code written in a high-level language and converts it into machine code.
+In basic terms, A compiler is a program that takes the source code written in a high-level language and converts it into machine code.
 This machine code can then be executed directly by the computer's processor.

 ## Interpreter